Where to Spend Valentine’s Day in Charleston

 Romantic Walk in Downtown Charleston

-Walk off all that toast with a romantic stroll through Charleston’s prettiest neighborhoods.
+As the perfect follow-up to your meal, enjoy a romantic stroll through Charleston’s prettiest neighborhoods.
 Some of your stops might include:

 - Rainbow Row